80459-641-01, Rev. 11

 • Qualified electrical personnel must perform work in accordance with all applicable national and local electrical codes.

-• Perform such work only after reading and understanding all of the instructions contained in this bulletin.
+• Perform such work only after reading and understanding all the instructions contained in this bulletin.

 • Turn off all power supplying this equipment before working on or inside equipment.

-• Assume that all circuits are live until they have been completely deenergized, tested, locked out, and/or tagged out (per OSHA 1910.147).
+• Assume that all circuits are live until they have been completely deenergized, tested, locked out, and/or tagged out.
 Pay particular attention to the design of the power system.
 Consider all sources of power, including the possibility of backfeeding.

 • Always use a properly rated voltage sensing device to confirm power is off.